PrimeHub

 Label Studio is an open-source data labeling web platform.
 You can label the images, videos, texts, and audio to do your machine learning.
 It is convenient and easy to annotate the data files for the users.
 You can see more detail on the Label Studio Website and the documentation.

 We can easily start the label studio platform in the PrimeHub platform.
-You can follow the document to learn how to create the label studio in PrimeHub Apps.
+You can follow the document to learn how to in PrimeHub Apps.

 Prerequisites